ImreOlajos/SID-Article/SID-Article.md

 __TODO__: This ROR trick is never explained in this document.
 Also, needs reference link.

+Internally the SID chip consists of 3 digitally controlled oscillators with analog outputs which are mixed together to the analog AUDIO OUT pin of the chip.
+In addition, it is possible to route any combination of the 3 analog outputs to an analog filter stage before the final audio output.
+At any given point in time the SID chip can produce at most 3 distinct sounds simultaneously.
+By the way, this is true even when the SID chip is playing a digi sample 'over' the 3 oscillators - in that case the digital sample is technically just an _artifact_, an _illusion_ as the SID's hardware is still only producing 3 oscillated sounds at once.

-Let's examine the registers for the 3 channels one-by-one.
-(NOTE: 'Voices', 'channels' and 'oscillators' are usually used interchangeably when discussing the SID chip.
-In this document we'll refer to them as 'channels'.)
+NOTE: 'Voices', 'channels' and 'oscillators' are usually used interchangeably when discussing the SID chip.
+In this document we'll refer to them as 'channels'.

+With that said, let's examine the registers for the 3 channels one-by-one.

 ### Pitch